 - 13th place - Fist of the North Star - 100 million

-It is a bit complicated to make a ranking of sales in Brazil since the 3 publishers JBC, Panini and New Pop do not disclose their sales rankings and bring new manga every week.
+It's kind of complicated to make a sales ranking in Brazil since the 3 publishers JBC, Panini and New Pop don't publish their sales rankings and bring new manga every week.
 Many buyers are also unstable, they only buy one volume.

-I will list the most popular manga in Brazil according to my research, but I will not put them in order of ranking or anything, since many old manga continue to be sold in stores and are still released.
+I'm going to list the most popular manga in Brazil according to my research, but I won't put them in ranking order or anything, as many old manga are still being sold in stores and are still being released.

 - One Piece;